-With the exception of the first 2 hours of counselling, prior approval is required for all services, and on an exception basis, claims may be post-approved.
-The Prior Approval Form establishes the total number of hours approved and how these services will be delivered (individual, group, telehealth).
+With the exception of the first 2 hours of counselling, which may be post approved, or in exceptional circumstances, prior approval is required for all services.
+The prior approval process establishes the total number of hours approved and how these services will be delivered (individual, group, telehealth).
 Prior approval is intended to confirm:

-- the provider is enroled or eligible for enrolment
+- that the provider is enrolled or eligible for enrolment

 - the coverage that is available